it516dev/week2-html-css-project/SECURITY.md

 ## OWASP A01:2021 – Broken Access Control

-The application uses **Auth.js** for user authentication and protects the `/messages` page from unauthorized access.
-Before displaying stored contact messages, the application checks whether a valid user session exists using:
+The application implements **Auth.js** for authentication and enforces server-side access control on the `/messages` route.
+Before rendering protected content, the application verifies whether a valid user session exists using:

 ```ts
 const session = await auth();